 Administration of Rules and Regulations.
 The City Engineer through its Engineering Division shall administer, implement, and enforce these Rules and Regulations.

-Stormwater Management Permit Application Approval Process Actions by the City Engineer / Engineering Division:
+Stormwater Management Permit Application Approval Process.

+Actions by the City Engineer / Engineering Division:

 Determination of Completeness: The City Engineer shall review the Stormwater Management Permit Application for completeness with the requirements and standards of Sections 5 through 8 within fifteen (15) business days of receipt.